Solid Gold Dog Food Review

-When you consider the protein-boosting effect of the chickpeas, peas, pea products, flaxseed and lentils, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the chickpeas, pea products and flaxseed, this still looks like the profile of a kibble containing a significant amount of meat.

-Solid Gold Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Solid Gold Grain Free is a dry dog food using a significant amount of named meat meals as its primary source of animal protein, thus earning the brand 5 stars.

 - Solid Gold Dog Food Recall (5/8/2012)